What Is SSD? Ultimate Guide to Install, Partition, and Optimize SSD on Windows - Qiling

 Step-By-Step Guide:

-Note: It's essential that you configure the new SSD as the boot drive in BIOS after migrating OS to SSD or cloning HDD to SSD so to make sure that the Windows can boot up without any issues.
+To ensure a smooth transition, configure the new SSD as the boot drive in BIOS after migrating the OS to the SSD or cloning the HDD to the SSD.
+This ensures that Windows can boot up without any issues.

 Set SSD as boot drive